Artist Statement:

 “I paint to nourish the human soul”.

 My art is an expression of my experiences, emotions, inspirations, and stories, things that are personal to me, yet relatable to others.
 I find it rewarding when people make an emotional connection with my art.
+I am influenced by surrealism, a movement that turned inward to depict dream worlds, the illogic and free association of dreams, memories and fantasies.

 I want to push the boundaries of art to pull in and stretch different components of style and design without losing the narrative and good design.
 I strive to create work that will not be considered boring or too familiar.